mahdiqb/mahdiqb/README.md

 ### Hi there 👋

 I'm Mahdi, a data engineer with seven years of experience designing and building petabyte-scale data platforms.
 I'm very passionate about open-source projects and enjoy working with data and designing scalable solutions.

-I try to meaningfully contribute to the discussion around data engineering via [Medium](https://mahdiqb.medium.com/) and [the Data Espresso newsletter](https://dataespresso.substack.com/).
+I'm constantly contributing to the discussion around data engineering via [Medium](https://mahdiqb.medium.com/) and [the Data Espresso newsletter](https://dataespresso.substack.com/).

 ### The technologies I'm most familiar with: